Bill DeWitt: 1961 National League pennant

-DeWitt, however, moved on himself shortly after the end of the 1960 season, replacing Gabe Paul as GM of the Cincinnati Reds.
+DeWitt, however, moved on himself in November 1960, replacing Gabe Paul as GM of the Cincinnati Reds.
 He made a number of deals for players such as Joey Jay (a disappointment with the Milwaukee Braves who became a 20-game winner in Cincinnati), Don Blasingame, and Gene Freese, and the Reds went on to win the 1961 National League (NL) pennant after winning just 67 games in 1960.
 Owner Powel Crosley Jr. died suddenly before the start of the 1961 season.
-By year's end, DeWitt would purchase 100 percent ownership of the Reds from the Crosley estate.
+One March 23, 1962, DeWitt purchased 100 percent ownership of the Reds from the Crosley estate for $4.27 million.

 The Reds contended for the first five years of DeWitt's six-season tenure.
 They fell three games short of repeating in 1962 and one game short of the NL pennant in 1964, a season marred by the terminal illness of their 45-year-old manager, Fred Hutchinson, who was suffering from lung cancer.
-DeWitt's Reds benefited from a productive farm system, with Jim Maloney, Pete Rose, Tony Pérez, Lee May, and Tommy Helms making their debuts through 1966, and Johnny Bench reaching Triple-A in only his second pro season.
+DeWitt's Reds benefited from a productive farm system, with Jim Maloney, Johnny Edwards, Pete Rose, Tony Pérez, Lee May, and Tommy Helms making their debuts through 1966, and Johnny Bench reaching Triple-A in only his second pro season.